IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Deeper Dungeons has gotten a few changes: You can now use pickaxes, thou you are only able to mine a select few block types, you still need bombs to break spikes, also loot rooms have bars in them

 -Idol Of Midas renamed to Midas Insignia

+-Updated Draken's Dialog to better explain how to check Expertise, and added 'something else'

 -The very top of a Dank shrine is replaced with biomass; allowing you to dig into it